ShahzaibWaseem/ComputerVision/Assignment 4/README.md

 ![](https://lh3.googleusercontent.com/fhUJ5UNDf1B-_OhhXZ8SNccIE63RCyP7ifiuOcF7yrFnMto-bnqlTM9DBojuuxIReyjrHY_UzVnspqorltjOYPKRd0KDzLQN-jTX4xyLID6h6TcKVJ20lTLu0VIN2GbGQN4LadRD)

 ### 5. Creating your Augmented Reality application (2 pts)
 Now with the code you have, you're able to create your own Augmented Reality application.
-What you're going to do is HarryPotterize the video ar `source.mov` onto the video book.mov.
-More specifically, you're going to track the computer vision textbook in each frame of book.mov, and overlay each frame of ar `source.mov` onto the book in book.mov.
-Please write a script ar.m to implement this AR application and save your result video as `ar.avi` in the result/ directory.
-You may use the function loadVid.m that we provide to load the videos.
+What you're going to do is HarryPotterize the video ar `source.mov` onto the video `book.mov`.
+More specifically, you're going to track the computer vision textbook in each frame of `book.mov`, and overlay each frame of ar `source.mov` onto the book in `book.mov`.
+Please write a script `ar.m` to implement this AR application and save your result video as `ar.avi` in the result/ directory.
+You may use the function `loadVid.m` that we provide to load the videos.
 Your result should be similar to the [LifePrint project](https://www.indiegogo.com/projects/lifeprint-photos-that-come-to-life-in-your-hands-iphone-android).
 You'll be given full credits if you can put the video together correctly, while it is OK to have strange frames here and there.
 Also warped images may fluctuate as it is difficult to keep the results exactly temporarily consistent, which is also OK.
 See Figure 5 for an example frame of what the final video should look like.

 ![](https://lh5.googleusercontent.com/7JRDXg9MSdDrhl_5-hkXjQcwR8ekCkE8Et86Xmn5kR8Vf7H-6wLqoEXgzAK4Hctf7XId-c0TsC9eMFg-ILfSOVfrfDQAHIv-OL84AmezMTRgNRek_i5TKeIMqoY9DViXmA-O5rmL)